jrtechs/NodeJSBlog/blogContent/posts/data-science/lets-build-a-genetic-algorithm.md

 You might be wondering how I sorted the list of JSON objects - not a numerical array.
 I used the following function as a comparator for JavaScript's built in sort function.
 This comparator will compare objects based on a specific attribute that you give it.
-This is a very handy function to include in all of your JavaScript projects.
+This is a very handy function to include in all of your JavaScript projects for easy sorting.

 ```javascript
 /**